 In this complex John Heartfield political art against Hitler, the founder of photomontage presents a true, but somewhat distorted, figure of Adolf Hitler (the enlarged head) as a gardener watering an oak tree.
-The oak tree and its leafs are traditional German national symbols associated with patriotism and military prowess.
+The oak tree and its leaves are traditional German national symbols associated with patriotism and military prowess.
 For example, these symbols were often found on the uniforms of Nazi soldiers and the SS.The “acorns” Hitler is growing are symbolic in several ways.Hitler nourished the Hitler Youth movement to militarize the young.
-It was an obvious way of to subvert the rules of international agreements regarding the rearmament of Germany after WWI.
+It was an obvious way to subvert the rules of international agreements regarding the rearmament of Germany after WWI.
 The acorns are bombs and helmets that are large and ready to fall.
 Heartfield is clearly warning of the approach of WWII.Notice that Hitler is not a “good” gardener.
 A healthy German oak should be straight and strong.
 In Heartfield’s photomontage, the oak is crooked and sickly.For much more detail on the symbols appearing in this classic Heartfield photomontage against Hitler, please read Andrea Hofmann’s insightful commentary on Deutsche Eicheln directly below.

-The complex symbolism Heartfield packed into this photomontage is astonishing considering the number of days he had to meet the production deadline.
+The complex symbolism Heartfield packed into this photo montage is astonishing considering the number of days he had to meet the production deadline.

-German Acorns graphically shows Hitler’s toxic effect upon healthy growth.
+German Acorns graphically shows Hitler’s toxic effect on healthy growth.
 Heartfield clearly implies that the Hitler Youth organization was little more than a paramilitary outfit and its military training a covert violation of both The Treaty of Versailles and the Four-Power Pact (signed between Britain, France, Italy, and Germany).